oskaerik/vrp-sa-ga/README.md

 Our results were that SA performed better in all our experiments, both in terms of time and average achieved score.

+Our results are included in the `results/` directory, the plots can be viewed in the `plot.ipynb` notebook.

+## How to run

+The test suite can be run by executing `make test` in the `src/` directory.